koin4dapp/koin4kontrak/README.md

 ```

 <h3>Conclusion</h3>
-So far, we can make conclusion that our 3SDRNG is secure and ensure fairness to all members.
-If there are possible to attack our DApp, but they are hard to do in the smart contract and must make sure that they run on the same block.
+So far, we can make conclusion that our 3SDRNG and process in our DApp are secure and ensure fairness to all members.
+If there are possible to attack our DApp, but they are hard to do in the smart contract.
+Attacker must initial packed_trx similar to in memory packed_trx and must make sure that they run on the same block.